Deltares/hydromt_fiat/README.rst

     :target: https://mybinder.org/v2/gh/Deltares/hydromt_fiat/main?urlpath=lab/tree/examples

-hydroMT_ is a python package, developed by Deltares, to build and analysis hydro models.
+hydroMT_ is a python package, developed by Deltares, to build and analyze hydro models.
 It provides a generic model api with attributes to access the model schematization, (dynamic) forcing data, results and states.
 This plugin provides an implementation for the FIAT_ model.